The OGGM description paper is finally published!

 These are great achievements, and we would like to thank everyone involved: people who contributed ideas and time to the project, reported bugs, or criticized it.
 Feedback (positive or negative) is what makes such a project live and move forward!

-I would like to take this opportunity to reflect about the status of the project, as well as about the challenges ahead of us, both scientific and organizational.
+I would like to take this opportunity to reflect about the status of the project, as well as about the challenges ahead of us, both scientific and organisational.
 I tried to keep this discussion as general as possible, leaving technical details for other platforms.

 Features